igorkf/meli-data-challenge-2021/README.md

 ## Some insights
 - Tuning LGBM model with Optuna decreased the difference between training and validation loss (in this case multilog loss), but the RPS stayed almost the same.

-- In the beginning I was creating weekly features and this was giving me ~4.03 in Public LB.
+- In the beginning I was creating week features and this was giving me ~4.03 in Public LB.
 After changing to rolling windows, the score improved to ~3.86.

+- When adding rolling counts for the categorical features (trying to capture changes of logistic status along the days for each SKU), scores improved from ~3.86 to ~3.80.

 ## Reproducting